-When it comes to fashion, there seems to be a big divide over consumers who buy designer clothing and those who don’t.
-If you belong to the latter group, you probably can’t imagine wasting your hard-earned cash on a new pair of jeans or shoes simply because a big name designer put his or her name on it.
-Yet having a few high-end pieces in your wardrobe may actually turn out to be a smarter investment than what you think.
-Here are just a few benefits to buying designer:
+When it comes to fashion, there seems to be a big divide over consumers who buy There’s a noticeable divide between those who invest in designer clothing and those who don’t.
+If you find yourself in the latter group, the idea of spending your hard-earned money on a new pair of jeans or shoes just because a big-name designer is associated with it might seem impractical.
+However, having a few high-end pieces in your wardrobe could prove to be a more strategic investment than you realize.

 While you may grumble at the higher price tags of designer brands, consider this: high-end pieces are made from the very best fabrics on the market, meaning that they cost more to make.
 Plus, investing in clothing made from high quality fabrics means that your favourite pair of jeans will last through several seasons and the strap of your handbag won’t break when you’re out running errands.
 Simply put, designer clothes are more durable than pieces you’ll find at discount retailers, meaning that you won’t have to waste your paycheque on a replacement down the road.